All About Single-Sided Deafness

 When all the tests were done, we discovered that he is NOT slightly or even moderately deaf in that right ear.
-He is completely, profoundly deaf from the outer ear to brain.
-Although, mechanically, everything is fine…he is sonic boom type of deaf.
+He is entirely, profoundly deaf from the outer ear to the brain.
+Although mechanically, everything is fine, he is a sonic boom type of deaf.
 Deaf deaf.
-They were so surprised that his speech was so good.
+They were so surprised that this child’s speech was so good.
 That at one point, he was trilingual.
 He had learned to compensate so well that he surprised everyone.

 We Had Choices

-The BAHA hearing aid can be better explained by the company that we used, Sophono.
-There is the snap on hearing aid, which most people get.
+The BAHA hearing aid can be better explained by the company we used, Sophono.
+There is the snap-on hearing aid, which most people get.
 The magnetic one was newer when we started this process.
 This device helped take out the maintenance of the abutment device.

 What We Decided

-We were just going to leave it alone, but as he got older, we noticed more things.
-His deafness started becoming more noticeable (or maybe we were more aware).
-He was still unfamiliar with life in the states, so he would often dart wherever and whenever.
-He was in a walled area in Ethiopia, so he had freedom without fear there.
-Here, he could very easily get hit by a car.
-He would often run across the street to get a ball or see a dog.
+We would leave it alone, but as he got older, we noticed more things.
+This child’s deafness started becoming more noticeable (or maybe we were more aware).
+He was still unfamiliar with life in the states, so he often darted wherever and whenever.
+He was in a walled area in Ethiopia, so he had freedom without fear.
+Here, he could very quickly get hit by a car.
+He often ran across the street to get a ball or see a dog.

-In the end, after trying the first 2 less invasive options, we chose to do the BAHA.
-He can wear it in the rain and he can sweat!
-It is rechargeable, so that takes the need out of constantly buying batteries.
-He can do it all on his own, which is a vast difference from the cros hearing aides.
+After trying the first two less invasive options, we chose to do the BAHA.
+He can wear it in the rain, and he can sweat!
+It is rechargeable, so it removes the need to buy batteries constantly.
+He can do it all alone, a vast difference from the cros hearing aides.

-His magnetic will never need changing/replacing.
-He cannot have MRIs or go through medal detectors.
-His hearing aid does not need to be replaced unless broken.
+As this child gets older, the magnetic will never need changing/replacing.
+He cannot have MRIs or go through metal detectors.
+This child’s hearing aid does not need to be replaced unless broken.
 We get yearly maintenance on it.

 He picks and chooses when he wears it.
 I don’t push it.
-We have learned he does not like wearing it while he eats (he apparently chews too loudly).
-Also, during worship time at church (too loud).
+We have learned he does not like wearing it while eating (he chews too loudly) and also during worship time at church (too loud).
 I let him dictate when he wears it and when he doesn’t.
 Now, when school starts, he will have to wear it.

 Alright, Alright…Here is My Moment

-This is the conversation that Dr. Jones and I had while discussing Jude’s medical history.
+This is the conversation that Dr. Jones and I had while discussing J’s medical history.

 Me: Can SSD be hereditary?